720kb/comunicator/README.md

 ### API

 #### Plain javascript
-`Comunicator` client is an `window` object.
+`Comunicator` client is a `window` object.
 To use it you need to create an instance of it, for example:
 ```javascript
   var comunicator = new Comunicator(<backend comunicator url>);
 ```
 This returns a `Promise` that is resolved when the client websocket is correctly connected to the websocket server.

-The connection enstablishment is also notified by the `comunicator:ready` event dispatched by window.
+The connection enstablishment is also notified by the `comunicator:ready` event dispatched by `window`.

 ##### Methods
 The resolved object expose this methods:
-- `whoAmI()`: returns the client identifier stored in comunicator;
+- `whoAmI()`: returns the client identifier stored in comunicator client;

-- `userIsPresent(whoami, token)`: this sends to comunicator server who is the client and which jwt token will be used;
+- `userIsPresent(whoami, token)`: this sends to comunicator server who the client is and which jwt token will be used;

-- `broadcast(what, managed)`: this sends to `what` to everyone who is connected;
+- `broadcast(what, managed)`: this sends `what` to everyone who is connected;

 - `sendTo(who, what, managed)`: this sends `what` to `who`;

-- `exit()`: this disconnect the comunicator client.
+- `exit()`: this disconnects the comunicator client.

 As you can see `sendTo` and `broadcast` methods have the `managed` parameter.
-Comunicator server by default forward messages from client to client.
-If a client doesn't want this behaviour should call the method with a truthy value to `managed` parameter.
+Comunicator server forwards messages from client to client by default.
+If a client doesn't want this behaviour, should call the method with a truthy value to `managed` parameter.

-Comunicator client dispatchs also events from `window`; they are:
+Comunicator client dispatches also events from `window`; they are:
 - `comunicator:ready`: dispatched when the comunicator is connected to websocket and ready for joining;

 - `comunicator:joined`: dispatched when the comunicator client has finished the joining process;